joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 * qmax - maximum reactive power of the generator
 * qmin - minimum reactive power of the generator
 * sbase - the apparent power base of the generator
-* status - status of the generator (tells if the generator is open or closed)
+* status - status of the generator (open or closed)

 .. _load: